CBEP-SoCB-Details/WWTF_Discharges/Original_Data/DATA_SOURCES.md

 Origial PDFs in "flowsforcascobaydischarges.zip' e-mailed to me by Gregg Wood, August 24, 2018

-Monthly data was hand entered into Total Discharges.xlsx file (in the 'Derived Data" folder) as the tab "Monthly Discharge Data", following notes from Greg Wood on the PDF data sheets.
-Falmouth WWTF discharge N data came directly from the Falmouth Plant but informaiton on the date and source of the e-mail have been misplaced.
+Monthly data was hand entered into "Total_Discharge_Volumes.xlsx"" file (in the "Derived Data" folder) as the tab "Monthly Discharge Data", following notes from Greg Wood on the PDF data sheets.
+Falmouth WWTF discharge N data came directly from the Falmouth Plant but information on the date and sender of the e-mail have been misplaced.

-That data was aggregated to annual totals, in the R Notebook "Wastewater Discharge Data 2016-2018.Rmd".
+That data was aggregated to annual totals, in the R Notebook "Wastewater Discharge Data 2016-2018.Rmd", also in the Derived Data folder.

 # Nitrogen Data and Alternate Discharge Data